Overview

 Application Requirements

-MD Applicants must have completed an approved residency training program in emergency medicine at an accredited institution and be board certified or board eligible in emergency medicine by the Royal College of Physicians of Canada (FRCPC), the Canadian College of Family Physicians (CCFP-EM), or the American Board of Emergency Medicine (ABEM).
-Applicants must also be practicing in British Columbia and be supported by their department director and Regional Vice President of Medicine.
+MD applicants must (1) have completed an approved emergency medicine residency at an accredited institution and be board certified or board eligible in emergency medicine through the Royal College of Physicians of Canada (FRCPC), the Canadian College of Family Physicians (CCFP‑EM), or the American Board of Emergency Medicine (ABEM).
+Applicants (2) must also be practicing emergency physicians in British Columbia and (3) have the support of both their department director and the Regional Vice President of Medicine.

 Subject Line: UBC-MGB Emergency Medicine Leadership Fellowship Application